microsoft/OpenAIWorkshop/labs/Lab_3_chatWithDocuments/Script.md

 - Create Search Index, Semantic Configuration and Index a few documents using automated script.
 The script can be run multiple times without any side effects.

-- Open [Azure Cloud Shell](https://portal.azure.com/#cloudshell/) and select PowerShell.
+- Open [Azure Cloud Shell](https://portal.azure.com/#cloudshell/) and select `PowerShell`.
 If this is first time you are starting Cloud Shell, you will be prompted to create an Azure Storage account for the Azure file share.

   Run the below commands from cloud shell to configure python environment.